ashwinkannoth/AWSomeBuilder/README.md

 - [x] Basic knowledge of the AWS Console, CLI and Git.
 - [x] Permissions to deploy CloudFormation templates within your AWS account.
 - [x] Valid domain names along with certificates.
 Replace Cognito callback URL + CloudFormation URL with appropriate DNS names.
 Replace certificate values with appropriate certificates.
 [Amazon Route53](https://aws.amazon.com/route53/) can be used for DNS related tasks.
 [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) can be used for provisioning and managing certificates.
-- [x] The CFn template needs to be launched in us-east-1 for CLOUDFRONT to work with WAF.
+- [x] The CFn template needs to be launched in us-east-1 for CloudFront to work with WAF.
 If you are running the CFn template in another region, you can set up WAF by following [these instructions](https://docs.aws.amazon.com/waf/latest/developerguide/getting-started.html).

 ## Deployment